kidonchu/ember-doc-block-presentation/PITCHME.md

 ### Goals

-* Convince you that docblocks are useful
+* Convince you that doc blocks are useful
 * Prevent from making mistakes

 ---